-- a) Any reports, strategies, plans, programs, reviews, audits or correspondence that are submitted in accordance with the Development Consent (SSD-6764); and - b) The implementation of any actions or measures contained in these documents.
+- Any reports, strategies, plans, programs, reviews, audits or correspondence that are submitted in accordance with the Development Consent (SSD-6764); and - The implementation of any actions or measures contained in these documents.

-Where the review of the EMS leads to a revision, then within 4 weeks of the review the revised EMS will be submitted to the Secretary for approval, unless otherwise agreed with the Secretary.
+Where this review leads to revisions in any such document, then within 4 weeks of the review the revised document must be submitted to the Secretary for approval, unless otherwise agreed with the Secretary.